techgaun/ex_mustang/README.md

 quote - Replies with a random quote. slap - Slaps the user.
-Format: slap <username> | me time - get time in a given timezone
+Format: slap <username> | me time - get time in a given timezone unix2iso <unix_timestamp> - Converts given unix timestamp to ISO format (Auto-replies for values that look like timestamps)
 ```

 ### About Mustang